Table of Contents

 Conclusion

-While the camera lacks built-in GPS and has a fixed LCD screen, its overall performance and feature set make it a valuable tool for both enthusiasts and semi-professionals.
-Its balance of performance, image quality, and advanced features make it a compelling choice for those seeking a high-performance APS-C DSLR.
+Although the absence of built-in GPS is conspicuous and a fixed LCD screen are other drawbacks, the overall performance and feature set makes this camera a highly deserving option for enthusiasts and semi-professionals alike.
+Its performance, image quality, and advanced feature set make it something worth checking out for those after a higher-end APS-C DSLR.